muskbuster/vinyl_record-datalog/README.md

 `near call $CONTRACT newVinyl '{"songName" : "song", "artist":"artistt", "genre" : "genree","price" : "$"}' --account-id <Enter your account id>`

 Insert the data in place of "string" mentioned in the command of the method.<br>
-The contract details will be available in the folder named 'neardev'->'dev-account'

 ### Command to view all the Vinyls :
 `near view $CONTRACT Vinylarsenal '{}'`